HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

     so readers are not confused with how many words exactly are concerned.
     E.g. "She is a brilliant Nobel‐prize—winning scientist."
 - '—' (Em dash)
-  - **Add spaces around em dash**.
+  - **Add spaces around em dash when using them in pairs.**
+    I.e. when you are coming back to the main sentence, or if what comes later is conceptually separate from the main.
-    This is to help markdown formatting
-    (allowing splitting lines around em dash.)
+    The surrounding spaces are to help markdown formatting, as this allows splitting lines around em dash.
-  - Use two em dashes ('——') with trailing space to indicate author/origin of a quote.
     E.g.
+    "Serena — arriving at her new just-completed palace for the first time — snaps her fingers in the grand hall and says, 'Let there be light.'"
+  - **Add one trailing space after the em dash for single use occasions.**
+    I.e. when you are just adding extra details to the main sentence (or just marking a change in tone etc), and you are not planning to go back to the main sentence.
+    E.g.
+    "He is suprised— despite their trusting relationship, Ĝejda usually isn't this much amenable towards his many (admittedly questionable) ideas."
+  - **Use two em dashes ('——') with surrounding spaces to indicate author/origin of a quote.**
+    E.g.
+    "The truth springs from arguments amongst friends." —— David Hume.
+    Or  <br>
     <blockquote>
       They enslave their children's children who make compromise with sin.<br>
       <span style="color:grey">